 OHB Sweden contributions

-OHB Sweden acts as the prime contractor for the development of the InnoSat platform, the first flight model for MATS and for the launch and operations of the MATS satellite.
+OHB Sweden acts as the prime contractor for the design, development, integration and test of the platform, based on InnoSat, as well as full system level responsible for the spacecraft integration and testing activities.
+The MATS mission is the first mission using the InnoSat platform.
 OHB Sweden works in partnership with ÅAC Microtec who is responsible for the On-Board Computer (OBC) and the power subsystem.
+The operations of the satellite will also be done under OHB Sweden’s responsibility.

-The Swedish National Space Board (SNSB) is financing the development of the InnoSat platform and the first flight model aimed for the MATS mission.
+The Swedish National Space Agency (SNSA) is financing the development of the InnoSat platform and the first flight model aimed for the MATS mission.